 Combat soldiers experiencing combat-related PTSD will experience a wide array of symptoms and signs of the disorder.
 The primary categories of symptoms include:

 Intrusive Symptoms: involve re-experiencing the events and are signs that the body is trying to come to terms with and process the events combat soldiers have experienced.
 These symptoms may reappear during times of active stress.
-As these symptoms are automatic and involve re-experiencing the trauma, a soldier may feel as though he or she is back in danger.
+As these symptoms are automatic and involve re-experiencing the trauma, a soldier may feel as though they are back in danger.
 These may include:

-- Feeling in danger even though he or she is in a safe situation
+- Feeling in danger even though they are in a safe situation

 - Flashbacks – involuntary, uncontrollable, distressing reminders and memories of the traumatic event